vaiji1129/Essay_Feedback_Tool/README.md

 # WriteWise — Essay & Assignment Feedback Tool

-**One-line:** A Streamlit-based essay feedback tool using BERT (CoLA) for acceptability checks and T5-small for improvement suggestions.
+## Overview
+WriteWise is an NLP-powered essay feedback system built using Streamlit.
+It analyzes sentence acceptability using BERT (CoLA), generates improvement suggestions via T5-small, and computes readability, structure, vocabulary complexity, and an automated grade.
+Designed as part of a virtual internship project, it provides students with quick writing feedback.

 ---